streamlit/example-app-commenting/README.md

 # 💬 Commenting app

 An app to show how you can easily empower viewers to comment and collaborate on your app using a commenting component.
-The comments are hosted on a Google Sheets.
+The comments are hosted on a Google Sheet.

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/streamlit/example-app-commenting/main)